cmoussa1/cs236-project/README.md

 containing a month/year.

-The `reduce()` function takes each month-year composite key, and for each key, iterates over its `Double` values using a for-each loop[1].
-They are then aggregated to the `total_revenue` variable.
+The `reduce()` function takes each month-year composite key, and for each key, iterates over its `Double` values using a for-each loop [2].
+They are then aggregated to a `total_revenue` variable.
 So, at the end of each loop, the key will have a sum of all revenue associated with the current key.
 In total, there will be a for-each loop for every month-year key created in the `map()` function.